 Brands need to leverage the intersection of text and visual analytics to discover with greater clarity how customers feel about them, and immediately act on visual intelligence to power more meaningful, targeted connections.

-I’m excited to announce that with Sprinklr, brands can achieve just that: meet Visual Insights—the most integrated and sophisticated listening and marketing suite in the world.
+I’m excited to announce that with Sprinklr, brands can achieve just that: meet Visual Insights—the most integrated and sophisticated visual social listening platform in the world.

 Visual Insights, innovated and built in-house at Sprinklr, allows brands to analyze visual content across the entire social web, including social platforms, blogs, news sites, and forums.
-Powered by content captured through Sprinklr Listening and posted on brands’ owned accounts, the solution will give brands an additional layer of intelligence.
+Powered by content captured through Sprinklr Listening and posted on brands’ owned accounts, the solution will give brands an additional layer of intelligence through visual social listening.
 They can catch, filter, and analyze photographic brand “mentions” right alongside text, engagement, and campaign analytics.

 By decoding facial expressions for sentiment in combination with text sentiment analysis, for example, brands will have a better idea of how customers actually feel beyond the words that they use.